fis/aoc/docs/2023-notes.md

 If there's a trick to today's part 2, I have not found it yet.
 Just re-running the part 1 solution for all the possible inputs.

-There's probably a lot of duplicate work (as the paths are bound to marge together), but it seems hard to reuse old solutions as the final result must avoid double-counting cells crossed by multiple beams.
+There's probably a lot of duplicate work (as the paths are bound to merge together), but it seems hard to reuse old solutions as the final result must avoid double-counting cells crossed by multiple beams.